turbot/steampipe-mod-kubernetes-insights/dashboards/rbac/docs/rbac_explorer.md

 This dashboard answers the following questions for each cluster:

-- Who can perform selected operations on selected resources?
+- Who can perform operations like list, get, read etc. on my resources?
-  - For example Who can perform delete and exec on my pods?